ABDELRAHMAN-ELRAYES/AI_based_Medical_website/README.md

 - **Express.js**: Web framework for building the backend API.
 - **Node.js**: Server-side runtime environment.
 - **Prisma**: ORM for database management.
+- **ONNX Runtime**: Used to connect and serve AI models efficiently.

 ### AI Models
 - **Python**: For training and running machine learning models.
 - **TensorFlow**: Frameworks used to build and train the predictive models.
 - **Scikit-learn**: For additional preprocessing and model evaluation.
+- **ONNX**: Format for exporting and deploying models with high performance.

 ### Database
 - **PostgreSQL**: Relational database for storing user inputs and predictions.